jonnymind/SIRPAS/Books/Base_Module.md

 can present as many dangers for the mind as for the body, or more.

 Hence, it forms the base of all the mental resistance skills.

+## Checks

+> For the full description refer to the Rulebook **[checks]($RulebookAddress/#checks)** section.

+Attempting any non-trivial action requires performing a *check* on a given attribute related to the attempt to perform.
+For example, trying to push a cart stuck in the mud may require a *check* on **strength**.

+Checks (abbreviated as **CHK**) are resolved by adding the value of a throw of three 6-faced die (3d6) to the value of the attribute under check, and achieving total result of **21** or more, called **Success Level** (**SL**).
+The **SL** may be different when the actions to perform are  easier or harder than normal.
+Other modifier can be applied as the situation requires; for example, being wound makes every action harder, applying a fixed penalty of -1 to -10 points depending on the severity of the wounds.

+Each check has a **Success Margin** (**SM**), that is the difference between the total value of the dice throw and the **SL**.
+On success, the **SM** is zero or greater; on failure, the **SM** is negative.

+When two characters attempt to perform the same action at the same time, or try to stop an opponent from performing an action using another skill, a **Contest** happens.
+In this case, the success margin is the difference between the highest score and the other.

+Finally, when there are multiple characters trying to best each other at a specific skill (e.g. running up a hill), a **Ranking** (**RNK**) is performed.
+In rankings, the winner has a success margin of zero, while all the others have a negative **SM**, that is the distance from the first.
+When whole parties try to best each other, a **Multiranking** (**MRNK**) takes place; each party performs a ranking, then the scores of the same ranks in each party is compared (first against first, second against second and so on); the winner party is the one with the most winning ranks.

 # Advantages